 You must have a reason for sending the email.
-Don’t send email just because you haven’t sent an email in a while or because some marketer told you to do it.
+Don’t send an email just because you haven’t sent one in a while or because some marketer told you to do it.
 Would you want to receive a purposeless email, much less open it?
 Of course not!
 Neither would you customers, so always have a reason for sending the email.
 Try one of these:

 - Promotional email – Everyone loves a sale!
 Give your customers an incentive to shop, buy, or schedule a meeting.